 • seizures

-Psychotropics cover a very large category of drugs that are used to treat many different types of symptoms.
+Psychotropics cover a very large group of drugs that are used to treat many different types of symptoms.

 They all work by adjusting neurotransmitter levels to help you feel better.

-The medication your doctor prescribes depends on many factors, like your age, other health conditions you may have, other medications you’re using, and your past medication history.
+The medication your doctor prescribes depends on many factors, including your age, other health conditions you may have, other medications you’re using, and your past medication history.

-Not all medications work right away.
-Some take time.
-Be patient, and talk to your doctor if your symptoms are getting worse.
+Not all medications work right away; some take time.
+Patience is important.
+Talk with your doctor if your symptoms worsen.

-Discuss all treatment options, including cognitive behavioral therapy, with your healthcare provider to develop the best care plan for you.
+Discussing all treatment options, including CBT, with your healthcare professional is helpful in developing the best care plan for you.